Samkth123/KTH-md/Growth/Session 6/Chapter 6 Financing Growth.md

 Growth is costly.
 In the long term it may be the only way to secure a sustainable business, but in the short term it will cost money.
 A growing business must reinvest in itself and will need increasing amounts of working capital (the amount of resources tied up in the balance sheet in the cash cycle).

 Many growing businesses, especially business-to-business ones with reliable customers, take advantage of asset-based finance, borrowing mainly against debtors and occasionally against inventory as well

+Neil Churchill and John Mullins in a 2001 article in Harvard Business Review:
+(it is possible to calculate to what extent cash constraints determined by cash flows in and out of a business will allow the business to grow):

+- A business that ties up cash unnecessarily on the balance sheet in the form of excess inventory or uncollected debtors is putting itself under unnecessary cash pressure.
+- A business that is paying its suppliers more quickly than necessary is putting itself under unnecessary cash pressure.
+- The higher a business’s margins, the greater its cash-generating capability is likely to be.
+- The faster a business grows, the more pressure it will put on its cash resources.

+### Growing too fast

+A business that is growing too fast is overtrading.
+As with many growth problems, it is ironic that the problem of overtrading is a product of success.
+In the simplest terms, a business that is overtrading is attempting to do too much with the cash resources at its disposal.